500 Days of Summer

-(500) Days of Summer is a 2009 American romantic comedy-drama film directed by Marc Webb, written by Scott Neustadter and Michael H. Weber, and produced by Mark Waters.
+(500) Days of Summer is a 2009 American romantic comedy-drama film directed by Marc Webb in his feature directorial debut, written by Scott Neustadter and Michael H. Weber, and produced by Mark Waters.
 The film stars Joseph Gordon-Levitt and Zooey Deschanel as Tom and Summer respectively, and in a nonlinear narrative structure, Tom chronicles the story of his relationship with Summer.

 As an independent production, the film was picked up for distribution by Fox Searchlight Pictures and premiered at the 25th Sundance Film Festival.
-It received positive critical reviews and became a successful "sleeper hit", earning $60.7 million in worldwide returns, far exceeding its $7.5 million budget.
-Many critics lauded the film as one of the best from 2009 and drew comparisons to other acclaimed films such as Annie Hall (1977) and High Fidelity (2000).
-The movie is considered as a cult classic.
+It received positive reception from critics, earning $60.7 million in worldwide returns, far exceeding its $7.5 million budget.
+Many critics lauded the film as one of the best from 2009, and drew comparisons to other acclaimed films such as Annie Hall (1977) and High Fidelity (2000).
+The movie has since been recognized as a cult classic.

-The film received Best Original Screenplay and Best Screenplay awards at the 14th Satellite Awards and 25th Independent Spirit Awards, respectively, as well as two nominations at the 67th Golden Globe Awards: Best Motion Picture – Musical or Comedy and Best Actor – Musical or Comedy (Gordon-Levitt).
+(500) Days of Summer received Best Original Screenplay and Best Screenplay awards at the 14th Satellite Awards and 25th Independent Spirit Awards, respectively, as well as two nominations at the 67th Golden Globe Awards: Best Motion Picture – Musical or Comedy and Best Actor – Musical or Comedy (Gordon-Levitt).

 Plot

-Tom Hansen is an aspiring architect who works as a writer at a greeting card company.
-He meets Summer Finn, a new employee.
-They discover that they have a similar taste in music.
-Later, at a karaoke night for their work, they talk about love.
-Tom believes in it, but Summer does not.
-Tom's friend and co-worker McKenzie drunkenly reveals that Tom likes Summer, which he asserts is only "as friends", something Summer agrees with.
-A few days later, Summer spontaneously kisses Tom in the office.
-Summer is not looking for a serious relationship.
-Tom agrees to a casual relationship.
-That night, they have sex; Tom is elated.
+Aspiring architect Tom Hansen works as a writer at a greeting card company in Los Angeles.
+He meets Summer Finn, his boss Vance's new assistant.
+They bond over their similar musical tastes, and at a company-sponsored karaoke night, they discuss love, which he believes in, unlike her, as her own parents had divorced.
+Tom's friend and co-worker drunkenly reveals that Tom likes Summer, which both assert is merely a close friendship.
+A few days later, Summer spontaneously kisses Tom in the office; Tom agrees to a casual relationship, and that night, they have sex.
 Over the first few months of their relationship, they grow closer.

-Tom's friends and his preteen half-sister Rachel push him to ask Summer where they are in their relationship, though Summer brushes this off, saying that it should not matter as long as they are both happy.
-One night, Tom fights with a man who tries to pick Summer up in a bar, causing their first argument.
-They make up, and Summer concedes Tom deserves some certainty, but it would be impossible to promise she will always feel the same way about him.
+Tom accompanies Summer to a park bench in the city, his favorite location.
+Eventually, Tom's friends and work colleagues as well as his adolescent half-sister Rachel urge him to ask Summer about their relationship status, but Summer insists it is unimportant as long as both parties are satisfied.
+One night, Tom brawls with a man who attempts to make sexual and romantic advances toward Summer in a bar.
+After an argument, they reconcile and Summer concedes that Tom deserves some certainty but cannot promise to always feel affection for him.

-Slowly, their relationship becomes less passionate, and they begin to argue continuously.
-Summer quits the greeting card company and breaks up with Tom, citing their evident unhappiness.
-Tom's boss moves him to the consolations department, as his depression is making him unsuitable for happier events.
-Tom goes on a blind date with Alison.
-Tom spends the date talking about Summer until Alison leaves exasperated.
+Slowly, their relationship becomes less passionate and they begin to continuously argue.
+After Summer quits her job at the greeting card company and ends things with Tom, citing their unhappiness, Vance transfers him to the consolations department, as his depression is making him unsuitable for happier events.
+A blind date with a woman named Alison fails, as Tom spends it complaining about Summer.